Student Code of Conduct | ser-ninos

 The Principal or other appropriate administrator will determine the duration of a student’s suspension, which cannot exceed three school days.

-A suspended student is restricted from participation in school-sponsored or school-related extracurricular and non-curricular activities for the duration of the suspension.
+A suspended student is restricted from participating in school-sponsored or school-related extracurricular and non-curricular activities for the duration of the suspension.

 • Repeated violations from the list of General Misconduct Violations